The Guards Division: Britain’s Elite Household Troops

 The Five Regiments of Foot Guards

-The button spacing rule is the classic way to identify which regiment a Guardsman belongs to — a useful tip for collectors identifying tunic buttons and insignia.
+The button spacing rule is the classic method for identifying which regiment a Guardsman belongs to — and an essential tip for collectors examining tunics, greatcoats and mess dress.
+Officers’ buttons are gilt; other ranks’ were historically brass, now anodised aluminium.
+[1]

 The Napoleonic Wars